 Benefits

-Physical rehab is essential to maintain your pet moving and enjoying life to its best alongside your family:
+Targeted physical exercises during a rehab plan are essential to keep your pet moving and enjoying life alongside your family:

 Addresses musculoskeletal compensations